What if I Don’t Know Who My Baby’s Father Is – Can I Still Choose Adoption?

 You can read and see videos of adoptive couples and decide who you want to get to know.
 We will help guide you through that process so you can be sure you are comfortable with your decision.

 Once you are matched with an adoptive family, your coordinator will help you create an adoption plan with your decisions about the hospital.
 This will include your hospital plan (where you’ll be, who you want in the room, etc.).
-We will also go over health history information, pregnancy expense information, and talk about any other future plans or goals that you want to discuss.
+We will also go over health history information, pregnancy expense information, and talk about any other future plans.

 You can also use this time to continue to get to know your baby’s adoptive parents.
 Once your baby is born, you will sign the legal papers for adoption.
 Most of the time, the baby will leave the hospital with the adoptive family you have chosen.